-Another recipe Wednesday means another Wednesday to wet your taste buds and there is definitely something sweet on the menu today.
+Another foodie Friday means another Weekend to wet your taste buds and there is definitely something sweet on the menu today.

 This week, our pallets are going to be watering over a Malagasy cake (I have been blessed to be in a generation of sweet teeth).

-If you like to try new things like I do, whip up your baking utensils and let’s get to work!
+If you like to try new things as I do, whip up your baking utensils and let’s get to work!

 Total time: 25 minutes